Learned Optimizers for Analytic Continuation: Method

-Ideally, $\ell_0$ regularization should be used that counts the non-zero entrices in a vector, but minimizing the $\ell_0$ norm is NP-hard \cite{Natarajan1995}.
-Fortunately, the $\ell_1$ norm provides a good replacement which is the largest convex function to approximate $\ell_0$.
-The sparsity assumption and such kind of problems have achieved huge amount of successes in machine learning and signal processing.
-The BP problem is well-posed and guaranteed to recovery the exact spectral function as long as $a$ is sparse and the kernel matrix $K$ satisfies some fine properties.
-The sparest solution is favored in this method, in contrast to maximum entropy methods that look for a solution of least deviation from the default model.
+The sparsity assumption and such kind of problems have achieved huge amounts of successes in machine learning and signal processing.
+The BP problem is well-posed and guaranteed to recovery the exact spectral function as long as $a$ is sparse enough and the kernel matrix $K$ satisfies some fine properties.
+One of the most popular and simplest measure of the “fineness” of a matrix is mutual coherence \cite{Donoho03, Gribonval03}.
+We will discuss it later for the Fermi kernel matrix.

-\paragraph{Solution of the BP problem.} Since Eq.~\eqref{Eq:L1} is convex, many popular methods can be applied and all of them can converge to the only global minimum.
-Here we map it to the fixed-point problem \cite{Boyd2004},